The Good

-The Good The California economy is no joke.
+The California economy is no joke.
 Regardless of what you are selling, there will be people who are looking to buy.
 Let’s start with physical products.
 If you’re starting a business as a retailer, manufacturer, or any kind of producer or seller of goods, then just being in California is going to be a boost to your business.
 Let me explain.

 While many people live in California, a large chunk of its economy is accounted for by its tourism industry.
 You have international hotspots such as San Diego, Los Angeles, and San Francisco.
 Not to mention the tech home that is Silicon Valley.
 Resources and opportunity are two things that are never going to run dry for you while in California.
 Finding anybody you need shouldn’t be a problem.